Rose-Tinted Goggles (Singapore Day 12)

 Monday started off with a few time constraints — my flight was at 6:30 am the following day, but I wanted to make it there on the last train tonight, which would leave at some point between 11 pm and midnight, depending on which station I was at.
 So I figured that I had to check out and leave my room by 10:30 pm or so.
 I also wanted to do laundry before I leave because I was going to use my clothes as padding for the food I was bringing back for my family, and some of the things in the suitcase was fragile.
 Besides, while I didn’t totally trust the cleanliness of the washing machine, most of my clothes were soiled at this point (as I hadn’t gone back to wash anything since the run-in with the cockroach on Day 5) and I wanted my stuff to be as clean as possible for the return trip.
 Also, I wanted a bit of time for a potential nap in the afternoon before I left, though in practice I didn’t really get this as I was busy catching up on some blogging.

 In the morning, I took some house pictures, and then Kim, the maid, who declined to be photographed herself, offered to take some pictures of me.
 The owner of the house was still not home, as he had left on Day 3 or so for a trip to Malaysia and would only be back on Jun 07 after I had left.
 He asked me not to write a review on the site though as it was technically illegal for him to rent a room to me for a short-term stay (but not illegal for me to rent one to stay in, apparently).
-Something about the Singaporean government thinking that short-term house rentals affect the community due to transients moving in and out of the area or something, which is really short-sighted and idiotic of them and one of the few policies of theirs that I strongly disagree with.
+Something about the Singaporean government thinking that short-term house rentals affect the community due to transients moving in and out of the area or something, which is really short-sighted of them and one of the few policies of theirs that I strongly disagree with.
 But anyway, I’ll post some pictures of the house at the very end of this blog that I took over the course of my stay as well, with GPS coordinates stripped as much as possible.

 I then went out to the Tampines MRT Station again to have some food.
 But first, along the way, right near the Eunos Central Food Centre, I came across a shocking event that pretty much capped the day right there.
 Nothing that came afterwards could top it.